pdwaggoner/tradeoff/README.md

 ## Why should I use `tradeoff`?

-First some background.
+First, background.
 Then, what does the package do intuitively?

 ## How do I use `tradeoff`?